riccardoperra/pipelineui/README.md

 ---

-Pipeline UI is a visual editor for creating and managing GitHub Actions workflows.
+Pipeline UI is a free, open-source visual editor for visualizing, creating and managing GitHub Actions workflows.
-Built with SolidStart, this tool simplifies the process of defining GitHub pipelines by allowing users to visually editing and update workflows.
-It automatically generates and updates the YAML configuration files, ensuring seamless integration with GitHub.
+Built with SolidStart, this tool simplifies the process of creating GitHub pipelines by allowing users to visually check, edit and update workflows.

 > [!NOTE]
 >